-These vegan black bean enchiladas are the perfect casual family meal.
-They're loaded with healthy black beans and corn, and topped with avocado and sliced lime.
+This black bean vegan enchilada casserole is the perfect casual family meal.
+It's loaded with healthy black beans and corn, and topped with avocado and sliced lime.
 Pass the guacamole and dig into this classic Mexican meal!

-Is there anything more cozy and comforting than a big pan of enchiladas?
+Is there anything more cozy and comforting than an enchilada casserole?
 Something about the crunchy vs. gooey combination of textures is like a warm hug.

-One of the things that I love about these vegan enchiladas is how flexible they are.
+One of the things that I love about this vegan enchilada casserole is how flexible it is.
 You can switch the recipe up to suit whatever you have in your fridge.

 This recipe calls for black beans and corn (and it's delicious!), but feel free to add in sweet potatoes, spinach, grated carrots, fresh tomatoes, zucchini or bell peppers.
-You name it, whatever you have in your fridge will only enhance your black bean enchiladas.
+You name it, whatever you have in your fridge will only enhance your enchilada casserole.
 And, the bonus is - recipes like this help prevent food wastage.
 Win, Win!

-- Heat your olive oil in a saucepan and saute the onion until it caramelizes, about 7-8 minutes.
+- Step 1 - Saute The Onions: Heat your olive oil in a saucepan and saute the onion until it caramelizes, about 7-8 minutes.

-- Now, add in the garlic and spices and saute for another minute.
+- Step 2 - Add In Garlic & Spices: Now, add in the garlic and spices and saute for another minute.

-- Add the tomato paste, beans and corn to the pan.
+- Step 3 - Add The Filling Ingredients & Simmer: Add the tomato paste, beans and corn to the pan.
 Don't drain the beans, use the liquid.
 Turn the heat up and bring the mixture to a boil.
 Lower the heat and simmer for 20 minutes, or until the mixture thickens.

-- While the black beans are cooking, make your vegan enchilada sauce.
+- Step 5 - Make The Vegan Enchilada Sauce: While the black beans are cooking, make your vegan enchilada sauce.
 All you need to do is mix the passata (pureed) tomatoes with the spices in a small bowl.
-There's no flour in the sauce, so this is a gluten free enchilada sauce.
+There's no flour in the sauce, so this is a gluten-free enchilada sauce.

-- Assemble the enchiladas by pouring half of the vegan enchilada sauce into the bottom of your baking dish.
+- Step 6 - Spread The Enchilada Sauce Over The Bottom Of The Casserole Dish: Assemble the enchiladas by pouring half of the vegan enchilada sauce into the bottom of your baking dish.
 Spread it around with the back of a spoon until it evenly covers the bottom of the pan.

-- Spoon two-three tablespoons of the bean mixture into the center of each corn tortilla.
+- Step 7 - Assemble Your Vegan Enchilada Casserole: Spoon two-three tablespoons of the bean mixture into the center of each corn tortilla.
 Roll the tortilla up and place it seam side down in your dish.

-- Pour the rest of the gluten free enchilada sauce over your black bean enchiladas, and pop them in the oven to bake for 10 minutes.
+- Step 8 - Bake: Pour the rest of the enchilada sauce over your black bean enchiladas, and pop them in the oven to bake for 10 minutes.

-- If you want to add the vegan cheese, sprinkle it over the top now and put the enchiladas back in the oven for another 15 minutes.
+- Step 9 - Add The Vegan Cheese: If you want to add the vegan cheese, sprinkle it over the top now and put the enchiladas back in the oven for another 15 minutes.

-- Finally, sprinkle the chopped tomatoes and cilantro over the top.
+- Step 10 - Add Any Garnishes: Finally, sprinkle the chopped tomatoes and cilantro over the top.
 Arrange your sliced lime, chili peppers, and chopped avocado around the pan.

 - Dig in and Enjoy!

-You can serve black bean enchiladas on their own or as the main course in a Mexican spread.
-We like to serve them with a big bowl of steaming rice and a side of guacamole.
+You can serve vegan enchilada casserole on its own, or as the main course in a Mexican spread.
+We like to serve them with a big bowl of steaming chimichurri rice and a side of guacamole.
 Here's a few other ideas for your next fiesta:

 You definitely can, but many brands of refried beans are made with pork, so check to make sure they're vegan.
 You could also use my white refried beans recipe.